New Features 🎉

 - Premium

 Kanban View allows managing projects and tasks like sticky notes on a whiteboard.
-The Kanban View interface organizes tasks into columns that represent task statuses, providing a visual representation of how the work is distributed on the project.Â
+The Kanban View interface organizes tasks into columns that represent task statuses, providing a visual representation of how the work is distributed on projects.Â

 In this article, we provide an overview of the main functionality of Kanban View and showcase how users can incorporate the view into their daily workflows.